MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/analyze-your-apps-usage-in-developer-portal.md

  ### Known limitations

- * Usage data for Outlook message extension and Outlook Add-in isn't available.
+ * Usage data for message extension in Outlook and Outlook Add-in isn't available.
  * Usage data of the Outlook personal tab includes both personal tab and tab (meeting scenario) data.
  * Usage data for consumer apps isn't available.
- * Usage data from Outlook Android, which does not have a tenant ID, isn't available.
+ * Usage data for Android in Outlook, which doesn't have a tenant ID, isn't available.
- * Some usage events in Teams are showing unidentified element types due to existing telemetry issues.
-We are actively developing solutions to address this.

 ---